User Guide Cancel

 Edit the text styles and text properties using the expression controls.

-Use expressions to control text styling in any text expression or in Motion Graphics templates.
+Use expressions to control text styling in any text expression or Motion Graphics templates.
 Some things you can do with expressions are:

 • Link multiple titles and update their styles at once (very useful for designing titles).